-And as always, if you’re struggling with a badge or have another question, drop us a line.
+And as always, if you’re struggling, drop us a line.

 Voting opens on Wednesday at 10pm Eastern US time, and stays open until Thursday at the same time.
 The complete rules for voting are on the voting post.
 You don’t have to submit to vote, but if you do submit please stick around to vote.
 Here’s how:

 - Read all the entries in your grid.